Callum Elder: Derby County

 On 21 June 2023, free agent Elder signed for Derby County on a three-year deal, becoming manager Paul Warne's 3rd summer signing.
 The first half of his first season at Derby was frustrating for Elder he was affected by injuries and when fit was mainly restricted to being a substitute as Craig Forsyth was the main starting left-back.
 Elder would make 26 appearances in this injury hit season, as Derby secured promotion to the Championship as league runners-up.

 After impressing in pre-season ahead of the 2024–25 season, Elder started in Derby's first six Championship fixtures at left-back before he sustained a groin injury at Sheffield United on 21 September 2024, with Derby head coach Paul Warne saying that injury was a "blow" as Elder had been in great form.
 Elder returned to action in October and under new head coach John Eustace who took over in February 2025, Elder was utilised in left-wing back role.
 A knee injury in April 2025 ended his season a month early, with Elder playing 30 times for Derby during the season.

 Elder scored his first goal for Derby during the 2025–26 season, a direct free kick in Derby's 3–5 loss to Coventry City on 16 August 2025.
+After injury to new signing Owen Beck, Elder became the regular first choice left-back for Derby County the first two-thirds of the season.
+In February 2026, Elder's season ended early as he sustained a double injury, with a broken toe and then required surgery on a knee injury.
+Elder made 30 appearances during the season, scoring once.

+On 15 May 2026, it was announced that Elder would leave Derby County upon the expiry of his contract in June 2026, he played 86 times for the club, scoring once during a three-year spell.

+Lincoln City

+On 29 June 2026, Elder signed a two-year contract at recently promoted EFL Championship club Lincoln City.
+He made his debut against his former club Derby County in the first round of the EFL Cup coming off the bench to replace Adam Reach.
+He scored his first goal the following round, scoring a volly against Blackpool.